JayCuthrell/jaycuthrell.com/_pages/about.md

 Back in the mid to late 90s the first computers I was paid to work on were made by Dell.
 IIRC, they were Dell XPS P100 with a Buslogic SCSI card and a DEC Tulip Ethernet card running Slackware and Red Hat Linux.

-Presently, I am in a servant-leader role as a Managing Director at Dell.
+Presently, I am in a servant-leader role as a Managing Director at Dell Technologies.

 The _hindsight 20/20 storytelling_ goes something like this... but my meandering career path was anything but planned.